JWP Consulting GK

 Password validation applied when changing passwords as well

-The password validation logic that was added recently for new users is now also applied to users changing their current password.
+A past update added password validation for user sign ups.
+This password validation logic now also applies to existing users changing their current password.
+This is the pull request that introduces this change.
 To reiterate, the current validation criteria are:

-Please keep in mind that these criteria only raise the minimum standard for passwords, and do not guarantee that a password is actually difficult to crack and therefore safe when brute-forced.
+Please keep in mind that these criteria only raise the lowest standard for passwords.
+They don’t guarantee that a password is actually difficult to crack and safe from brute-forcing.
 At JWP Consulting, we recommend use a password manager and generating unique and random passwords for each log in account to stay safe.

 Bug fixes

-When creating or editing tasks, the Projectify frontend navigates back to a task’s project page, after everything has been saved correctly in the backend.
-I have recently added a confirmation dialog to task creation and update screens which ask the user to confirm whether they want to navigate away from a task and discard their changes.
+When creating or editing tasks, the Projectify frontend navigates back to a task’s project page, after it has saved everything correctly in the backend.
+I have recently added a confirmation dialog to task creation and update screens.
+This confirmation dialog asks the user to confirm whether they want to navigate away from a task and discard their changes.

-Unfortunately, this dialog would also be triggered when the Projectify frontend successfully saves a task.
-Akin to: Error, this operation has succeeded.
+This dialog also opens when the Projectify frontend successfully saves a task.
+Akin to: error, this operation has succeeded.

-The confirmation logic was not “aware” of whether the navigation was triggered because of the user wanting to go away and discard their changes, or whether the app successfully saved, and the user was being redirected back to the project page.
+The confirmation logic wasn’t “aware” of why page navigation is happening.
+When the user wants to leave the page and discard their changes, they might trigger it.
+When the app successfully saves a task, it redirects the user back to the project page.
+This also triggers the page navigation.

 Preferred name validation